sovware/directorist/readme.txt

 👉 **[Image Gallery](https://directorist.com/product/directorist-image-gallery/)** - This feature extension allows you to add unlimited images for your gallery on your directory listing website.
 You can use a lightbox with an image cropping facility on your website.

-👉 **[Mark as Sold](https://directorist.com/product/directorist-mark-as-sold/)** - Allows the listing authors an opportunity to let their visitors know if a particular item is sold or not on their directory listing website.
+👉 **[Mark as Sold](https://directorist.com/product/directorist-mark-as-sold/)** - This allows the listing authors an opportunity to let their visitors know if a particular item is sold or not on their directory listing website.

 👉 **[Google ReCAPTCHA](https://directorist.com/product/google-recaptcha/)** - If you want to protect your directory listing website from fake/spam user registration, this feature extension is the right choice to ensure spam protection.
-This will stop all the auto generated bots from submitting by setting up a Google reCAPTCHA challenge while registering users.
+This will stop all the auto-generated bots from submitting by setting up a Google reCAPTCHA challenge while registering users.

 👉 **[Listing Slider & Carousel](https://directorist.com/product/directorist-listings-slider-carousel/)** - Display your listings with beautiful sliders and carousels.
-This highly customizable tool will allow you to display slider and carousel on any pages, posts, and even in widgets.
+This highly customizable tool will allow you to display sliders and carousel on any pages, posts, and even in widgets.
 There are 18 shortcode attributes for sliders and 28 shortcode attributes for Carousel.

 👉 **[Business Hours](https://directorist.com/product/directorist-business-hours/)** - This feature extension is used to inform the customers when the business is open and when to close.
 It shows the opening and closing duration of your business hours.
 You can customize the timezone with a badge system.